qt/qtqa/scripts/jira/jira-bug-closer/README.md

 # JIRA bot to close issues

-Listen to gerrit events and close corresponding JIRA tasks when there is a fixes tag in the commit message.
+Listen to gerrit events and close corresponding JIRA tasks when there is a "Fixes:" footer in the commit message.

 ## Prerequisites and building